Haridwar Municipal Corporation

 The Haridwar Municipal Corporation is the civic body that governs the city of Haridwar in Uttarakhand, India.

 Structure

 This corporation consists of 60 wards and is headed by a mayor who presides over a deputy mayor and 59 other corporators representing the wards.
 The mayor is elected directly through a first-past-the-post voting system and the deputy mayor is elected by the corporators from among their numbers.

-List of mayors of the Haridwar Municipal Corporation
+List of mayors

+Current members

+Haridwar Municipal Corporation has a total of 60 members or corporators, who are directly elected after a term of 5 years.
+The council is led by the Mayor.
+The latest elections were held in 23 January 2025.
+The current mayor of Kiran Jaisal of the Bharatiya Janata Party.

+Election results

+The Haridwar Municipal Corporation holds direct elections every five years in the state and the latest elections were those held in the year 2025.